 - Publix.
 All Miami-Dade locations with pharmacies.
 You can make an appointment online or walk in.
-Moderna.
+Moderna and Pfizer.

 - CVS.
 Vaccines are available at most CVS stores with pharmacies, plus all CVS Pharmacy y más stores and all Navarro Discount Pharmacy stores.
 People without computer access can call CVS customer service at 1-800-746-7287.
 Walk-in or appointment.
 Moderna or Pfizer.

 - Walgreens.
 Vaccines are available in most South Florida stores.
 If you want to make an appointment, you need to create an online account at Walgreens.com.
 You can also call 1-800-925-4733 and schedule via an automated phone system.
 Moderna or Pfizer.

 - Costco.
 Vaccines are available at most South Florida Costco stores.
 Moderna, Pfizer and J&J, varies by store.
 You do not need to be a member.

 - Walmart.
 Most stores are offering the vaccine in South Florida.
 Moderna and Pfizer, varies by store.

 - Winn-Dixie.
 Vaccines are offered in Miami, Aventura, Margate and Lake Worth.
 Pfizer.